Coding Standards

 Professionalism, Craftsmanship, Discipline

 These notes are really for my own use.
 A handy place to remind myself of how I should code.
-They’re very much a work in progress and I’ll refine and add to them as quickly as I can.
 I’ll continue to curate them for as long as I’m coding.

 I write most of my code in C# and these notes are focussed on that language.
-I do occasionally write Java & more than occasionally JavaScript, where I sensibly apply the same principles.
-I have noted some differences where it feels appropriate.
+I do occasionally write Java & more than occasionally JavaScript, where I sensibly apply the same principles but in a way appropriate to the language concerned.

 Knowing

 Writing code means making decisions all the time, from where to leave a break between lines to how to structure an application.
-It’s natural as you become more experienced to make many decisions on auto pilot, especially the small ones.
+It’s natural as you become more experienced to make many decisions almost subconsciously, especially the small ones.

 Some decisions will be better than others and, do doubt, some will be regretted later.